Arthur O'Neill

 Arthur Edward Bruce O'Neill (19 September 1876 – 6 November 1914), was an Irish Ulster Unionist Party politician who was the first Member of Parliament to be killed in World War I.

 Early life

 O'Neill was the second but eldest surviving son of Edward O'Neill, 2nd Baron O'Neill, and his wife Lady Louisa Katherine Emma (née Cochrane).
 Hugh O'Neill, who was later created Baron Rathcavan, was his younger brother.

 Career

 Military career

 O'Neill joined the British Army as a second lieutenant in the 2nd Regiment of Life Guards on 26 May 1897, and was promoted to lieutenant on 15 June 1898.
 He saw active service in South Africa between 1899 and 1900, during the Second Boer War, for which he was awarded the Queen's South Africa Medal with three clasps.
-On 3 January 1902 he was promoted to captain, and temporary appointed adjutant to the 2nd Life Guards.
+On 3 January 1902 he was promoted to captain, and temporary appointed adjutant to the 2nd Life Guards, but in January 1903 he was back in a regular posting with the regiment.